 - Neer’s Impingement Sign: Have a friend gently press down on your symptomatic shoulder.
 Reach your arm straight in front of you, turning your thumb down like you are dumping out the contents from a soda can.
 Keeping that orientation of your hand, try lifting your arm over your head.
 If you experience pain in the shoulder, you may have shoulder impingement.

-Depending on the severity of the pain and the condition, doctors may recommend anti-inflammatory medications and exercise therapy (under the supervision of a licensed physical therapist).
+Depending on the severity of the pain and the condition, doctors may recommend anti-inflammatoryi XThe property of a drug that helps reduce inflammation in the body as well as redness and pain. medications and exercise therapy (under the supervision of a licensed physical therapist).
 The following section lists out 10 exercises to rehabilitate the shoulder impingement syndrome.
 Take a look!

 10 Shoulder Impingement Exercises To Reduce Pain